Visiting the hospital for a procedure

 Patient advice and liaison service (PALS)

 Sometimes you may have a question or worry that you don’t feel you can share with a doctor or nurse.
-In these instances, you can contact PALS, who can help you with any concern you may have.
+In these instances, you can contact the patient advice and liaison service, who can help you with any concern you may have.

 If you would like a hospital volunteer to visit you, PALS can arrange this.